-In light of COVID-19, we must prioritize both student and staff health and safety; therefore, the HCC will continue to primarily offer remote services for counseling through Fall 2020.
+In light of COVID-19, we must prioritize both student and staff health and safety; therefore, the HCC will continue to primarily offer remote services for counseling through Spring 2021.
 To get started with counseling, please call our main number (512) 448-8538 during business hours.

 If you are struggling during this unprecented time, we encourage you to review these coping strategies put together by the counseling team in collaboration with Recreation and Wellness.